jhermann/thin-man/README.md

 amount of metadata in a backup set, instead of duplicating all the data that is available in remote locations anyway.

-This of course assumes that your repositories are usually clean and don't contain days of uncommitted work, and can be easily restored into working shape by bootstrap scripts and the like.
+That of course assumes that your repositories are usually clean and don't contain days of uncommitted work, and can be easily restored into working shape by bootstrap scripts and the like.
 But that's a given, right?